mzkhalfan/mzkhalfan/README.md

 - Commercial/Deals Desk Operations in Commodity Trading Industry
 - Leveraging BIG DATA in Portfolio Management on Financial Markets
-- A Decision Making Personnel on Corporate's Marketing Initiatives
+- Decision Making Personnel on the Corporate Marketing Initiatives

 ---